dgaydukov/cert-ocpjp11/files/JavaVersion.md

 OpenJDK Runtime Environment Zulu11.82+19-CA (build 11.0.28+6-LTS)
 OpenJDK 64-Bit Server VM Zulu11.82+19-CA (build 11.0.28+6-LTS, mixed mode)
 ```
+As you can see above there are several different JDK:
+* Oracle JDK - you can identify it by its VM codename `HotSpot`
+* OpenJDK - includes only `OpenJDK`, but under-the-hood also uses HotSpot as JVM, because Oracle is main contributor for OpenJDK
+* Eclipse Adoptium - build of OpenJDK by Adoptium with VM codename `Temurin`
+* Amazon Corretto - build of OpenJDK by Amazon with VM codename `Corretto`
+* Azul Zulu - build of OpenJDK by Azul with VM codename `Zulu`
+* Azul Platform Prime - paid JDK from Azul, with their famous C4GC (Continuously Concurrent Compacting Collector), available only for Linux (that's why it's not in the above output, cause I'm using MacOS).

 Don't confuse: OpenJDK vs HotSpot:
 * From Java 11 forward, Oracle JDK builds and OpenJDK builds will be essentially identical